alvfig/shell_totp/README.md

 Type Ctrl-C to exit
 ```
 ## Install
 It depends on `oathtool` package.
-You must install it first like the example below to Debian based distros.
+You must install it first, like the example below for Debian based distros.
 ```
 $ sudo apt install oathtool
 ```